yanguly/webcomponents-playground/components/fast-demo/README.md

   expect the child to treat them as real booleans/numbers.
 - When you emit custom events in FAST, include `{ bubbles: true, composed: true }` if you want the parent component (or outside DOM) to hear them through shadow boundaries.
-- The styling in `src/style.css` focuses on centering the card; tweak it to integrate the demo into another layout.
+- The refreshed styling in `src/style.css` pairs the frosted navigation shell with a centered app surface and polished home hero; use it as a starting point or adjust it to fit another layout.